Canine cognitive dysfunction: Treatment

 There is no cure for canine cognitive dysfunction, but there are medical aids to help mask the symptoms attributed to the disease as it progresses.
 Therapies are a major form of symptom masking, such as exercise increase, new toys, and learning new commands have shown increases in memory.
 Changing the dog's diet is also a helpful tool in improving memory and cell membrane health.
+The combination of improved brain fuel sources (like MCTs and omega-3s) and antioxidant-enriched or specialized diets strengthens both cellular and cognitive health as dogs age.

 Medication is also one of the most effective ways to mask the symptoms of CCD.
 Anipryl (selegiline) is the only drug that has been approved for use on dogs with canine cognitive dysfunction.
 Anipryl is a drug that is used to treat humans with Parkinson's disease, and has shown drastic improvement in the quality of life in dogs living with CCD.
 In Korea a drug containing the active substance Crisdesalazine was approved for treatment of CCD.
 It is proposed to act as an inhibitor of the enzyme MPGES-1.